SESYNC-ci/handouts/CONTRIBUTING.md

 Highlight all the files, check any box, wait for it, and then click "Commit".
 In the window that opens, enter a commit message (e.g. "initial commit") and click "Commit".

-## 4. Create a RSA Key Pair (Optional)
+## 4. Create a RSA Key Pair (Recommended)

 Setting up an RSA key pair between your GitHub account and your computer allows you to sync to your repository on GitHub without typing in a password.
-To set up a key pair, follow these detailed [instructions](http://adamwilson.us/RDataScience/GitSSHNotes.html#generating-a-ssh-key-in-rstudio) written out by Adam Wilson, a professor of Geography from the University at Buffalo. **If you choose not to set up a key pair**, change any URL like `git@github.com:<username>/<repository>` to `https://github.com/<username>/<repository>/` in the instructions below.
+To set up a key pair, follow these detailed [instructions](http://adamwilson.us/RDataScience/GitSSHNotes.html#generating-a-ssh-key-in-rstudio) written out by Adam Wilson, a professor of Geography from the University at Buffalo.

 ## 5. Sync to a corresponding repository on GitHub